cavvia/Flowprint/README.md

 For basic topology and simulated flows functionality, you need two plain-text files:

 * Place an [NCOL][ncol] network representation in the 'dat' subfolder, with the naming convention MyNetworkName.ncol
-* Place a CSV file with "latitude", "longitude" (or alternatively, "northing"/"easting") and "id" headers describing the location of nodes in the 'dat' subfolder, with the naming convention MyNetworkName_stops.csv
+* Place a CSV file with "latitude", "longitude" (or alternatively, "northing"/"easting") and "id" headers describing the location of nodes in the 'dat' subfolder, with the naming convention MyNetworkName_stops.csv.
-* The station ID's in the previous two files should correspond.
+* The station IDs in the previous two files should correspond.

 For trips: